gopinathsjsu/team-project-renaissance/README.md

 - Researched on how to deploy MySQL database to cloud.
 - Worked on integrating MySQL DB on cloud in the app

+Gayathri:
+- Researched into different implementations of fetch from database

 **4/2/2021:**

 Surabhi:
 - Working on Register API

+Gayathri:
+- Set up of the application on local machine

 **4/2/2021:**